simonschoof/simonschoof.com/content/post/first-steps-fsharp.md

 **Plotting**

-Last but not least, I used [plotly](https://plotly.com/fsharp/) to create the charts for my downdog statistics.
+Last but not least, I used [XPlot](https://fslab.org/XPlot/), which is powered by [Plotly](https://plot.ly/) and [Google Charts](https://developers.google.com/chart/), to create the charts for my Downdog statistics.
+In the future, I will upgrade to [Plotly.NET](https://plotly.net/) as recommended by XPlot.

 ### Summary